DataDog/browser-sdk/packages/logs/README.md

 After a logger is created, it is possible to:

-- Set the entire context for your logger with the `setContext (context: Context)` API.
+- Set the entire context for your logger with the `setContext (context: object)` API.
 - Add a context to your logger with `addContext (key: string, value: any)` API:

 ##### NPM